 Despite an unfair reputation as cold and aloof pets, cats forge strong bonds with their owners.
 A great example of this is the happiness cats display upon seeing familiar humans after a period of separation.
 This often involves a cat rolling over onto its back as you approach.

-Cats roll on their back to greet owners and express happiness at being reunited.
+Cats roll on their backs to greet owners and express happiness at reuniting.
 Cats often roll onto their back when feeling relaxed and confident.
 The cat may also be requesting attention, including play or food.

-A cat rolling over is not requesting a tummy tickle.
-The belly is the most delicate part of a cat’s anatomy.
-By showing you this soft tissue, the cat is demonstrating trust in you.
+A cat rolling over isn’t requesting a tummy tickle as the belly is the most delicate part of a cat’s anatomy.
+By showing you this soft tissue, your cat is demonstrating trust in you.
 Touching the tummy may invoke defensive behavior.

 Why Do Cats Roll on Their Back When They See You?

-There are many possible explanations for cats flopping over when they see you coming.
-Most of these are positive, suggesting that the cat is happy to see you.
+There are many explanations for cats flopping over when they see you coming.
+Most of these are positive, suggesting that the cat is pleased to see you.
 This is why the behavior is commonly known as the social roll.

-In most cases, rolling over is a sign of happiness, contentment, and relaxation.
-The behavior could be misconstrued.
-We’ll now look at the primary reasons why cats throw themselves on the floor when they see you.
+In most cases, rolling over is a sign of joy, contentment, and relaxation.
+However, the behavior could be misconstrued.

 - Unbridled happiness – the cat cannot contain its glee at seeing you and is reacting almost involuntarily.